• Skip to primary navigation

 Leftover chicken can also be stored in the refrigerator for 2 days.

-To re-heat cold, leftover chicken cordon bleu, place on a baking tray in a hot over for about 8 minutes, or until heated through.
+To reheat cold, leftover chicken cordon bleu, place on a baking tray in a hot oven for about 8 minutes, or until heated through.

-Why not pin this recipe for chicken cordon bleu to your Pinterest board so you can make it later.
+Why not pin this recipe for chicken cordon bleu to one of your Pinterest boards so you can make it later?
 Just click the image below.

 If you enjoyed this chicken cordon bleu, you may also enjoy some of my other easy chicken recipes.